bkaravan/data-science-final/data_deliverable/reports/tech_report/README.md

 How many are there in each group you care about (e.g. if you are dividing your data into positive/negative examples, are they split evenly)?

 - We don't have a classification target variable, rather our target variable (IMDb average movie rating) is normally distributed $[0, 10]$.
+- TODO: decide how we clean data for movies, maybe "directiors" or "release year" can be used as a group

 Do you think this is enough data to perform your analysis later on?